-Michigan Basketball Team In Plane Accident On Way To Big10 Tourn [Breaking News]
+Michigan Basketball Team In Plane Accident On Way To Big 10 Tourney [Breaking]

-The University of Michigan Wolverines basketball team was leaving Ann Arbor, Michigan on the way to the Big 10 Tournament in Washington, D.C. when the plane at a small airport skidded off the runway.
+The University of Michigan Wolverines basketball team was leaving Ann Arbor, Michigan, on the way to the Big 10 Tournament in Washington, D.C., when the plane at a small airport skidded off the runway.
 Though everyone was unharmed, high winds were a factor when the pilot aborted take-off on the way to D.C.
 Michigan Basketball released a tweet saying that everyone was okay.

 Our team and everyone in our travel party is safe.
 Update on today's travel accident.

-Thanks for your well wishes! #GoBlue
+Thanks for your well wishes! #GoBlue 〽 pic.twitter.com/CJfrr5ONEJ

-This will be the first time the Big 10 Tournament will take place at the Verizon Center in Washington, D.C. following the addition of University of Maryland to the Big 10, says the Inquisitr.
+This will be the first time the Big 10 Tournament will take place at the Verizon Center in Washington, D.C., following the addition of University of Maryland to the Big 10, says the Inquisitr.
 Maryland will be the host for this year’s tournament, and has their fingers crossed for a big showing.
-Maryland is led by Coach Mark Turgeon and junior Melo Tremble, who is known for his sweet three point shot.
+Maryland is led by Coach Mark Turgeon and junior Melo Tremble, who is known for his sweet three-point shot.

 Video Shows State Of Michigan Basketball's Plane After Accident https://t.co/AkLTY0lwSQ